 Generic drug of Pulmonary Artery Hypertension – Hurdles before Pharma Companies

-We studied patents filed on Macitentan which revealed this ride is not going to be smooth as Actelion owns 55% of the total patent for Macitentan (more on it in later in the post).
+We studied patents filed on Macitentan which revealed this ride is not going to be smooth as Actelion owns 55% of the total patent for Macitentan (more on it later in the post).
 In this article, we have discussed how this strong patent portfolio of Actelion will bring challenges for generic drug makers.

 Further, we have also discussed features that drug makers should avoid if they want to launch their generic version of Opsumit.

-What is Macitentan and how it’s exclusive?
+What is Macitentan, and how it’s exclusive?

-The structure of Macitentan is derived from Tracleer which has a dual ETA/ETB activity.
+The structure of Macitentan is derived from Tracleer, which has a dual ETA/ETB activity.
 ETA and ETB are endothelin receptors whose activation results in raising or lowering blood pressure.
-It has more affinity to bind to ETA which increases blood pressure when endothelin binds to it.
+It has more affinity to bind to ETA, which increases blood pressure when endothelin binds to it.
 Also, ETA is responsible for curing PAH more as compared to ETB.

 Key Patents of Macitentan

 The patent US7094781 titled Sulfamides And Their Use As Endothelin Receptor Antagonists by Actelion Pharmaceuticals is the key patent of Macitentan which claims its chemical structure.
-There are no limitations present in the patent which leads to it having high infringement potential.
-In other words, stakes are high if someone else generates a generic version of Macitentan.
+There are no limitations present in the patent, which leads to it having high infringement potential.
+In other words, the stakes are high if someone else generates a generic version of Macitentan.